MAGE: Machine-generated Text Detection in the Wild: Abstract

 \section{Abstract}

-Recent advances in large language models have enabled them to reach a level of text generation comparable to that of humans.
-These models show powerful capabilities across a wide range of content, including news article writing, story generation, and scientific writing.
-Such capability further narrows the gap between human-authored and machine-generated texts, highlighting the importance of deepfake text detection to avoid potential risks such as fake news propagation and plagiarism.
-However, previous work has been limited in that they testify methods on testbeds of specific domains or certain language models.
-In practical scenarios, the detector faces texts from various domains or LLMs without knowing their sources.
-To this end, we build a wild testbed by gathering texts from various human writings and deepfake texts generated by different LLMs.
-Human annotators are only slightly better than random guessing at identifying machine-generated texts.
-Empirical results on automatic detection methods further showcase the challenges of deepfake text detection in a wild testbed.
-In addition, out-of-distribution poses a greater challenge for a detector to be employed in realistic application scenarios.
-We release our resources at \url{https://github.com/yafuly/DeepfakeTextDetect}.
+Large language models (LLMs) have achieved human-level text generation, emphasizing the need for effective AI-generated text detection to mitigate risks like the spread of fake news and plagiarism.
+Existing research has been constrained by evaluating detection methods on specific domains or particular language models.
+In practical scenarios, however, the detector faces texts from various domains or LLMs without knowing their sources.
+To this end, we build a comprehensive testbed by gathering texts from diverse human writings and texts generated by different LLMs.
+Empirical results show challenges in distinguishing machine-generated texts from human-authored ones across various scenarios, especially out-of-distribution.
+These challenges are due to the decreasing linguistic distinctions between the two sources.
+Despite \textit{challenges}, the top-performing detector can identify 86.54\% out-of-domain texts generated by a new LLM, indicating the \textit{feasibility} for application scenarios.